Meet our Staff

 Joe has lived in Achnasheen for the past 9 years and is an active member of his community.
 Experienced in hall management, from 1996-2004 Joe was a Sargent Instructor for the Army Cadets and ran two Territorial Army Halls.
 His responsibilities included cleaning, DIY repairs and setting up for various meetings.
 One of the halls also included responsibility for a large kitchen and a number of Billets “Dormitories” - Joe was also in charge of the Mess Hall too.
 He also worked for the Forres Academy and was responsible for setting up assembly and dinner halls.
 So, lots of experience in community facilities management.

 As an artist, Joe loves to work with stone in terms of sculpture and carving and sells his bespoke pieces from the Torridon Art Gallery and his own business page on Facebook.
 Alongside his many talents, Joe achieved his Silver Duke of Edinburgh Award and can now train others to achieve Bronze and Silver awards.
-A qualified Ski Instructor and Mountaineering Guide he is qualified to take up to 15 people on the hill.
+A Ski Instructor and Mountaineering Guide he is qualified to take up to 15 people on the hills.

 Community Recovery and Response Coordinator